decant09/beach-yoga-fuerteventura/README.md

 ### User Stories
 #### Client Goals
 - The site must have a calming appearance on visiting.
-- Key information must be easily found and the website should be navigatable.
+- Key information must be easily found and the website should be easily navigatable.
 - The site must be available to access on a range of devices, in particular mobile.
 - There must be an area to allow interested clients to get in touch.
 - There should be links to social media pages.